chun-eric/grcauditlab/README.md

   - After contacting Falcon Systems IT department, it was determined that it would be Falcon Systems’ Media Protection controls that needed to be audited based on NIST SP 800-53.
     An excel spreadsheet from NIST SP 800-171 revision 2 was used as a base template.

-2. <em>Who did we need to talk to in order to gather our audit information?</em>
+2. <strong>Who did we need to talk to in order to gather our audit information?</strong>
   - After communicating with the appropriate personnel from Falcon Systems, we had scheduled meetings with two key personnel from Falcon IT Systems:

 | Job Title |	Name	| Date	| Location |